 It’s our goal to provide a training base for students and engineers.
 We fulfill this commitment through the Forming Center’s annual Advanced Sheet Metal Forming Technology Workshop, EWI’s two-day Fundamentals and Applications of Metal Forming Course, and regularly published newsletters.
 Workshops and courses are generally held at EWI’s headquarters in Columbus, Ohio.
-Check our current calendar for upcoming classes in October 2022.
+Check our current calendar for upcoming classes.

 High Impact Projects

 Over the years, EWI’s forming team has pushed the envelope in materials forming science and to help our clients succeed.
 Here’s a selection of some of our past projects:

 - Designing a hot-forming process and developing a prototype Inconel 718 aerospace jet engine component

 - Designing a progressive die forming process for high-volume electronic mobile devices

 - Developing and applying practical failure criteria for necking failure, edge cracking, and shear fracture in computer simulations of stamped automotive parts with AHSS